VigneshVSV/thing-control-panel/README.md

 ### To Do

-- Log Viewer does not work correctly, although its almost complete.
 - Improvements in viewing TD, especially for events as its shown right below
 - Settings are not saved correctly in browser
 - Responsive layout for smaller screens